IT21063596/FDM-Mini-Project/README.md

 - **frontend**: Contains the front-end code that was initially expected to be used but was not successful.
 - **preprocessing**: Includes the data preprocessing and model selection processes that led to the final optimized model.
 - **deploy**: Consists of the Streamlit app that was created for this project.
+Which is the file_title.py file

 Feel free to explore each branch for more details about the specific aspects of the project.